Anniepoo/node-red-pengines/README.md

 ## Understanding node-red-pengines

-node-red-penginges is a thin wrapper around [https://npm.runkit.com/pengines](the npm pengines package).
+node-red-penginges is a thin wrapper around (the npm pengines package)[https://npm.runkit.com/pengines].
-This in turn is a client for [http://pengines.swi-prolog.org/docs/index.html](Pengines), and so use requires knowledge of the Pengines system, although only minimal understanding of pengines or of Prolog is sufficient to make basic queries.
+This in turn is a client for (Pengines)[http://pengines.swi-prolog.org/docs/index.html], and so use requires knowledge of the Pengines system, although only minimal understanding of pengines or of Prolog is sufficient to make basic queries.